SUNET/eduid-front/doc/front-intro.md

 * extract CSRF token from response, dispatch as action (through `putCsrfToken`)
 * dispatch the rest of the data in the response (minus the csrf token) as an action.

-A very straight forward example of an action that does just that [is this one][19], that signals the backend to resend a verification code for a given email.
+A very straight forward example of a saga that does just that [is this one][19], that signals the backend to resend a verification code for a given email.